kosnil/simplify_rf_dist/README.md

 y_hat_k, w_k = rf.weight_predict(X_test, top_k=k, return_weights=True)
 ```

-To reproduce the results in the paper, you can run the scripts in the files `rf_restrict_k_openml.py`, `rf_hp_tuning.py`, `tuned_score_comparison` and `rf_soep.py`.
-These scripts contain the code to train, tune, and evaluate models on the OpenML datasets as well as the SOEP dataset.
-Results are stored in the `results/` directory.

-To be as efficient as possible, we calculate the weights in parallel using numba.
+To be more efficient, we calculate the weights in parallel using numba.
 As these calculations take place in-memory, this can lead to memory issues for larger datasets.
 To avoid this, we recommend using the `sparse` versions of the functions.
 We refer to `minimal_working_example.ipynb` for details.

+Various tools for evaluating the forecasts are located in `utils/score_utils.py`, including the scoring rule implementations and the evaluation loopers.
+`utils/sparse_utils.py` contains a few helper functions needed to process sparse weight matrices.
+Similarly, `utils/plotting_helpers.py` contains functions that are helpful for plotting the results.

+### Reproducing Results

+To reproduce the results, figures and tables shown in the paper, you can check out the scripts in the files `rf_restrict_k_openml.py`, `rf_hp_tuning.py`, `tuned_score_comparison` and `rf_soep.py`.
+These scripts contain the code to train, tune, and evaluate models on the OpenML datasets as well as the SOEP dataset.
+Results, if run, are stored in the `results/` directory.
+Due to their size, we do not include them here.
+The notebook `Theoretical Example/Toyexample.ipynb` contains simulations and snippets that generate plots regarding Section 4 in the paper, stored in `Theoretical Example/plots`.

-## Directory Structure
+## Overview of Directory Structure
 ```
 simplify_rf_dist/
 ├── README.md